selivan/build-nginx-with-naxsi-for-ubuntu/README.md

 Custom package is set to have version with "10" prefix over actual nginx version(like 101.26.1 instead of 1.26.1) so it always have preference over system packages.

-[checkinstall](https://checkinstall.izto.org/) is used, which is old and probably not updated anymore, but very convenient.
+[checkinstall](https://checkinstall.izto.org/) is used, which is old and probably not updated anymore, but very simple and convenient.

 # Usage